sevenfiftyseven/net-packets/README.md

 I need to update the `using` clauses and the `namespace`

-The client IPAddress needs to be assignable
+The client and server IPAddress needs to be assignable